- 1 teaspoon cumin seeds

 - 12 ounces tomatillos, husks removed, rinsed well and finely diced (about 2 cups)

-- Two 4-ounce cans mild or hot diced Hatch chiles, undrained
+- 2 4-ounce cans mild or hot diced Hatch chiles, undrained

 - 2 cups low-sodium chicken stock